dborisenko/scalajs-react-components/README.md

 Reusable [scalajs-react](https://github.com/japgolly/scalajs-react) components.

 This project was initially a clone of [chandu0101/scalajs-react-components](https://github.com/chandu0101/scalajs-react-components) project, but with updated version of [japgolly/scalajs-react](https://github.com/japgolly/scalajs-react) library.
 But during the upgrade it was discovered that some of the components cannot be migrated to the latest version of React.
-Therefore the author took a decision to extract some of the components into separate projcet to simplify the update.
+Therefore the author took a decision to extract some of the components into separate projeсt to simplify the update.

 We are trying to make the experience of using javascript components in scala.js as good as possible by adding typed wrappers.